A publishing service to produce branch magazines

 - Advertising rates are reasonable and published; smaller breweries and pubs can afford to promote themselves.

-- CAMRA branches receive ongoing support in terms of advertising sales, production, finding new advertisers, management, design and creation of effective editorial.
+- Ongoing support in terms of advertising sales, production, finding and retaining advertisers, management, design and creation of effective editorial.

 The Editor/CAMRA branch(s) is responsible for the production of local articles/news/diary, sourcing/liaising with/invoicing advertisers, proof reading and distribution to pubs/subscribers/British Library.